 Gender imbalance in the workplace was a problem that has been debated since the beginning of the century.
 Now so many women are working, that it is quite rare not to see at least one woman in every domain.

 Women are very remarkable in what they do.
 They stand out through their hard work, ambition, perseverance, and amazing results.
 Our colleague Anamaria is like that.
 You may have met her in a previous ClujLife article.
-She juggles between being a developer at TEC and attending master’s courses at the Faculty of Mathematics and Informatics from Cluj-Napoca.
+She juggles being a developer at TEC and attending master’s courses at the Faculty of Mathematics and Informatics from Cluj-Napoca.

 My mother is a teacher and she raised me and my brother with the idea in mind that school and education are the most important things.
 I’ve always seen school as a job.
 Even if I didn’t get paid, that was my job and I had to take it seriously, I had to give everything I could, because otherwise I couldn’t be happy with myself.
 My work schedule is flexible, and this helps a lot with school.
 There was always understanding if I needed to take an exam or attend an important course.
 And this was made clear to me from the very beginning – that the company values our education and us completing our studies.
 For now, I want to learn as much as possible, to expand my knowledge related to the practical part of my job.
 In college I receive a lot of theoretical information, but it does not compare at all with what is happening in my actual job.

 The project is exactly what I wanted – a project from scratch, where I can go through every development stage.
 And a junior developer rarely has this chance in a company.
 I learned a lot while having to solve problems and through many knowledge-sharing sessions with my colleagues.
-Me and another developer started this project, along the way we were joined by two others.
+Me and another developer started this project, along the way we were joined by others.
 Now that we finished this project, when I look through the code and see things I implemented, my heart grows.
 I like to think that I have an essential role in the team I am part of.

 In the months spent at TEC, Anamaria realized that the human side is very important in the work environment.
 Having the experience of an internship in a corporation, she was pleasantly surprised to discover that here, the focus is mainly on people.
-You would think that this is a default thing in small companies, like this one, where there are about 40-50 people, but you would be surprised that things are not always like that.

 Unlike large corporations, where procedures matter a lot, here people come first.
 The work environment at TEC is dynamic, challenging and I didn’t get bored in all the months I spent here and I didn’t get to consider my work a routine.
 I am a sensible person and if I feel stress or pressure from others, I can’t cope anymore.
 It is important to have people around me in whose presence I can feel comfortable, especially since there are days in which I talk more with my colleagues than with my family.
 If you decide to join us, you can expect very friendly colleagues, willing to help you, but also a place where you can learn a lot about what IT projects mean.